cherubrock-seb/PrMers/README.md

   - `.gli`             : last-correct state
   - `.isav`, `.jsav`   : iteration indices (i, j)
 A mismatch reloads everything so the run restarts deterministically from the last verified point.

+Timing-based check scheduling:
+By default, a full validation check is scheduled every ~3 minutes.
+If the current performance is `sampleIps` (iterations per second), and the current `B`, we compute:

+    checkpasslevel = (sampleIps × 180) / B

+The user can override this by passing the option `-checklevel <value>`:
+    > This forces a validation every B × <value> iterations instead of 3 minutes.

 Testing the checker with `-erroriter` :
 You can inject a deliberate fault to test that the Gerbicz–Li mechanism correctly restores to the last verified state.